Blahah/blahah.github.io/_posts/2013-10-19-installing-transrate.md

 gem install transrate
 {% endhighlight %}

-This will install transrate itself along with all the other ruby gems it depends on.
+This will install transrate itself along with all the other Ruby gems it depends on.

 ## External dependencies